 If you want to classify the movie review based on reviewer: the review length and/or punctuation could be good features.

-You could try the following: take two reviews randomly fm set look at the tagsry to guess the rat of these reviews by reading them hink about the reasons that decision extract these features and the .arff file.
+You could try the following: take two reviews randomly from the training corpus set without looking at the tags.
+Try to guess the ratings of these reviews by reading them.
+Think about the reasons that led you to that decision – what features you were paying attention to.
+Try extracting these features and including them the .arff file.
 Note that each classifier may have its own set of features.

 Are there any general techniques you can recommend to collect features?
 Is there anything specific that we were taught in class that would be helpful?

-You can compute some statistics from the reviews and add them as features: you can extract lexical features, syntactic features (maybe the usage of some syntactic constituents differ from one class to other), and -gram features – think about a way to represent them.
-There are more, just try to be creative as much as you can. for feature, you to your intuition in write-up; do not use bi-gram if you do not have a supporting intuition or theory.
+You can compute some statistics from the reviews and add them as features: you can extract lexical features, syntactic features (maybe the usage of some syntactic constituents differ from one class to other), and n-gram features – think about a way to represent them.
+There are more, just try to be creative as much as you can.
+NB: for each feature, you will need to explain your intuition about why that feature might be useful in your write-up; e.g., do not use a bi-gram feature if you do not have a supporting intuition or theory.

 “You may extract different features for different classification tasks, but you are not required to”.
 Even if we're not required to, are we still supposed to use different features?
 It doesn't seem like in most cases the same features that are needed to classify one category would be useful for another.

 If you think that you found a magic set of features good enough to classify all types, just use them in all tasks.
-Actually, recommend you do this first, so you will , and explore complicated and more task dependent features for the tasks that the initial set of features.
+Actually, we recommend that you do this first, so you will have something to turn in in the worst case, and then begin to explore complicated and more task dependent features for the tasks that the initial set of features do not perform so well on.

 Do you recommend using any other APIs besides weka for this assignment?
 Something that might help with feature extraction?